Why Skidmore? Because I'm learning to lead [Video]

 At Skidmore, creativity influences the way students think, communicate and solve problems.
-It’s everywhere you look, in and out of the classroom … and the pool, as Elizabeth Levy has experienced.
+It’s everywhere you look, in and out of the classroom … and the pool, as I've experienced.

-A sophomore at Skidmore, Levy says her professors and coaches have challenged her creativity and made her think outside the box.
-The result: she feels more confident as a leader and learner.
+My professors and coaches have challenged my creativity and made my think outside the box.
+The result: I feel more confident as a leader and learner.

 “My name is Elizabeth Levy and I’m a sophomore.
 My major is religious studies and I have an Italian minor as well.